-- It is our hope that the children at Roecliffe C. of E. Primary School will be encouraged, through the Agreed North Yorkshire Syllabus 2013-2018, to explore their own beliefs, values and traditions and those of others in meaningful and engaging ways.
+- The children at Roecliffe C. of E. Primary School will be encouraged to explore their own beliefs, values and traditions and those of others in meaningful and engaging ways.

 - We hope to encourage pupils to share their diverse range of experiences and grow individually and together with sensitivity and respect towards people of all faiths and none.